HackerN64/F3DEX3/README.md

   to an object has been improved.
 Fixed a bug in F3DEX2/ZEX point lighting where a Z component was accidentally doubled in the point lighting calculations.
 The quadratic point light attenuation factor is now an E3M5 floating-point number.
-  The performance penalty for point lighting has been reduced.
+  The performance penalty for using large numbers of point lights has been reduced.
 - Maximum number of directional / point **lights raised from 7 to 9**.
 Minimum number of directional / point lights lowered from 1 to 0 (F3DEX2 required at least one).
 Also supports loading all lights in one DMA transfer